 Buying a student property for your child

 Buying a student property for a child is quite common.
-If you’ve got spare cash in the bank it can make financial sense to invest this into a student property.
-Your child can then live there whilst studying which can save them money and at the same time provide you with an income stream.
+If you’ve got savings in the bank it can make financial sense to invest this into a student property.
+Your child can then live there while studying which can save them money and at the same time provide you with an income.